kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/one-click-deploy.md

 In this step, we can access Grafana service using `${Node IP}:${NODEPORT}`, e.g. `http://192.168.0.54:31407`, or click the button **Click to visit** to access the Grafana dashboard.

 5.1.
-Note that you have to obtain the account and password from the grafana secret in advance.
+Note you have to obtain the account and password from the grafana secret in advance.
 Navigate to **Configuration Center → Secrets**, click into **grafana-l47bmc** with Type Default.

 ![Grafana Secret](https://pek3b.qingstor.com/kubesphere-docs/png/20200106173434.png)